trackow/hk25-teams/hk25-SaoPaulo/README.md

-Suggested topics over South America using high-resolution climate simulations:
+## São Paulo Node: research topics (hk25-SaoPaulo):

+The São Paulo node has proposed ten key research topics, focusing on significant atmospheric phenomena in South America.
+Our primary goal is to utilize high-resolution climate simulations to investigate and gain a deeper understanding of these critical areas.
+We aim to analyze global climate models through a regional lens, concentrating specifically on our continent.
+This approach will leverage existing tools, methodologies, and datasets to gain valuable insights.

+# Topics:
-- **Simulation Verification:** Application of Statistical Metrics
+- **Simulation Verification:** Application of statistical Metrics

 - **Model Performance in Complex Regions**: Assess simulation results in areas where models typically struggle.
 Example regions: Andes, Eastern Amazon.